decodelabs/tagged/README.md

 ## Licensing
-Glitch is licensed under the MIT License.
+Tagged is licensed under the MIT License.
 See [LICENSE](./LICENSE) for the full license text.